swiftwasm/carton/README.md

 [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit) should pass either `--environment node` or `--environment defaultBrowser` options, depending on whether it needs Web APIs to work.
 Otherwise the test run will not succeed, since JavaScript environment is not available with `--environment wasmer`.
+If you want to run your test suite on CI or without GUI but on browser, you can pass `--headless` flag.
+It enables [WebDriver](https://w3c.github.io/webdriver/)-based headless browser testing.
+Note that you need to install a WebDriver in `PATH` before running tests.
 You can use the command with a prebuilt test bundle binary instead of building it in carton by passing `--prebuilt-test-bundle-path <your binary path>`.